 The family was furious.
 To get some answers, they requested an autopsy.
-When the results came on January 17, they learned that multiple bruises and scars were also on her back, which they did not see in the funeral home.
+During the autopsy on January 17, they learned that multiple bruises and scars were also on her back, which they did not see in the funeral home.

 Police obstruct family from learning the truth